 When completed, Pawson and Brailsford, had a large shop on the corner, with two windows on the High Street and three windows in East Parade.
 The basement was used for showing mercantile stationary, accounts books, drawing papers, and Milner’s Safes.

-Two other shops adjoining the High Street were available to let, soon occupied by the London and Yorkshire Bank.
+Two other shops adjoining the High Street were available to let, soon occupied by the Union of London and Smiths Bank (later to become London and Yorkshire Bank).

 Well-lit offices for solicitors, architects and accountants were available on the first and second floors, entered by a handsome entrance on East Parade.